Community projects

 Grandbabs - The Project

-Working creatively alongside ten young people aged 18 to 22 from across Birmingham, several from marginalised and disadvantaged backgrounds to create two short films and twenty-five hand painted portraits with the seniors most important piece of advice to the next generation.
+Working closely with ten young people aged 18 to 22 from across Birmingham—including participants from marginalised and disadvantaged backgrounds—Art From A&K facilitated the creation of two short films and twenty-five hand-painted portraits, each featuring a senior’s most meaningful piece of advice for the next generation.

 Art is long, life is short.